Rahul78787/Car_rent-_java/README.md

 GO TO localhost/phpmyadmin TO CREATE A DATABASE NAMING "Losrent" AND IMPORT THE SQL FILE TO RUN.
 WITHOUT THE DATABASE THE PROJECT WON'T RUN.
+>> SQL file is inside the "Car rental system" folder.